ppazos/cabolabs-ehrserver/README.md

   inside version.data, when the node_id is 'at0000' (root node).
 * for the encoding element in ENTRIES use 'Unicode' as the terminology and 'UTF-8' as the code_string, and be sure that the XML content is encoded with UTF-8.
-* version.commit_audit.time_committed should be set by the client but will be overriden by the server to be compliant with this rule:
+* version.commit_audit.time_committed that is set by client apps will be overriden by the server to be compliant with this rule from the openEHR specs:
-   * The time_committed attribute in both the Contribution and Version audits should reflect the time of committal to an EHR server, i.e. the time of availability to other users in the same system.
+   * The time_committed attribute in both the Contribution and Version audits **should reflect the time of committal to an EHR server, i.e. the time of availability to other users** in the same system.
      It should therefore be computed on the server in implementations where the data are created in a separate client context.

 #### Rules for CONTRIBUTIONs